MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 This topic builds on the Windows Runtime component, and the consuming application, that the [Windows Runtime components with C++/WinRT](../winrt-components/create-a-windows-runtime-component-in-cppwinrt.md) topic shows you how to build.

 Here are the new features that this topic adds.
-- Update the bank account runtime class to raise an event when its balance goes into debit.
+- Update the thermometer runtime class to raise an event when its temperature goes below freezing.
-- Update the Core App that consumes the bank account runtime class so that it handles that event.
+- Update the Core App that consumes the thermometer runtime class so that it handles that event.

 > [!NOTE]
 > For info about installing and using the [C++/WinRT](./intro-to-using-cpp-with-winrt.md) Visual Studio Extension (VSIX) and the NuGet package (which together provide project template and build support), see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).